-- (a) In the agreement, the AAA shall describe the grounds (and the process) for modifying the agreement. - (b) In the agreement, the AAA shall state that any amendments to the laws, rules, or regulations the AAA cites in the agreement will result in a correlative modification to the agreement without the necessity of executing a written amendment. - (c) In the agreement, the AAA shall require the provider to sign up for email updates on ODA's rules on https://aging.ohio.gov/rules. - (8) Renewable and multi-year: If the agreement is renewable or covers a multi-year term, the agreement shall comply with rule 173-3-05.1 of the Administrative Code. - (9) Service verification and records retention: - (a) In no agreement, shall an AAA prohibit a provider from using electronic systems to verify the provision of goods or services or to retain records.
+- (a) In the agreement, the AAA shall describe the grounds (and the process) for modifying the agreement. - (b) In the agreement, the AAA shall state that any amendments to the laws, rules, or regulations the AAA cites in the agreement will result in a correlative modification to the agreement without the necessity of executing a written amendment. - (c) In every new agreement, the AAA shall require the provider to sign up for email updates on ODA's rules on https://aging.ohio.gov/wps/portal/gov/aging/see-news-and-events/subscribe/subscribe. - (8) Renewable and multi-year: If the agreement is renewable or covers a multi-year term, the agreement shall comply with rule 173-3-05.1 of the Administrative Code. - (9) Service verification and records retention: - (a) In no agreement, shall an AAA prohibit a provider from using electronic systems to verify the provision of goods or services or to retain records.